dddrrreee/cs340lx-25aut/labs/5-dev-ordering/README.md

 -------------------------------------------------------------------
 ### 3. Device configuration is not guaranteed to complete before use.

+***NOTE***:
+  - At least for gpio where you change the ouput, I can't figure out a way to make the below work (see discussion at the end)

 Until today, our pattern for device configuration and use has been:

   1. Configure devices (GPIO, UART, SPI etc) using loads and stores to